 We didn’t just decide to quit school because I couldn’t be bothered to wash school uniforms, pack lunches, help with homework or take part in the God-forsaken, Hell-on-Earth school run every day.
 We’re glad to be out of that circus, sure, but that wasn’t part of the choice.

 Homeschooling is not an easier option, it’s a huge responsibility and a lot of planning, thinking, research and every-day effort goes into a home education lifestyle.
+It can also be expensive.
+Equally it can be cheap, how much you spend is up to you but we sank a lot of money into homeschool resources and just one of those resources was travel.

 We Didn’t Opt Out of School Because We Don’t Care About Education